-Gap between split side rails 6 < 60mm OR > 318mm When in most disadvantageous position Gap between side rail and mattress in 'plan' elevation 7 Perform test 120mm aluminium cone is positioned between mattress and side rail to determine if gap is acceptable or not.
+400 Gap between side rail and mattress in 'plan' 1 Perform test 120mm aluminium cone is positioned between mattress and elevation side rail to determine if gap is acceptable or not.

 Note that compliance to this standard requires the use of specific measurement tools, rather than basic distance measurements alone.
 It is intended to be used by manufacturers.
 For this reason, it is recommended that end users do not use solely these measurements as the sole basis for evaluating suitability of a bed rail installation.